If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 Caption: This fun and relaxing activity promotes engagement and reveals exciting and hilarious things about team members.

-In this game, the names of your team or group members are put down as each of them takes turns mentioning experiences they’ve never had.
-Before anyone starts, they have to start their sentences with “Never have I ever”.
-You’d likely have your team members pointing fingers and giving each other suspicious eyes, while everyone laughs.
+In this game, the names of your team or group members are put down as each takes turns mentioning experiences they’ve never had.
+Before anyone starts, they must start their sentences with “Never have I ever”.
+You’d likely have your team members pointing fingers and giving each other suspicious eyes while everyone laughs.

 25. Wild Goose Chase